Student Accommodations and Assistance

 Veterans Student Services

 The office of Veteran Student Services is committed to serving all the needs of our veterans and assisting them during their transition from military life to that of a student.
-If you are a student veteran or veteran dependent and need any assistance with your transition, please refer to Green Zone or Center for Military and Veterans Affairs.
+If you are a student veteran or veteran dependent and need any assistance with your transition, please refer to Green Zone or Veteran Student Services.
 These sites can direct you the necessary resources for academics, educational benefits, adjustment issues, veteran allies, veteran organizations, and all other campus resources serving our veterans.
 You may also contact the coordinator of Veteran Student Programs and Services directly at 423.425.2277.
 THANK YOU FOR YOUR SERVICE.

 The IT Solutions Center provides information technology support.
 For assistance, call 425-4000.